 Due to hypoxia, the victim develops myocardial dysfunction followed by electrical instability, cardiac arrest, and ischemia in the CNS.
 Cerebral edema and seizures can develop as a result of prolonged submersion in the water.

 In case of drowning rescue, the clinical picture of the patient is dependent on the amount of water that was aspirated.
 Water aspiration causes surfactant dysfunction and surfactant washout from the alveoli.
 The end-result injury of both salty and fresh water is the same, however, the process of injury is different.

 Aspiration of salty water results in an osmotic gradient that pulls water from the vascular system into the alveolar space, whereas, aspiration of fresh water would pull water from the alveolar space into the vascular bed.
 Regardless, the end result is disruption of the alveolar-vascular bed permeability and induction of plasma electrolyte abnormalities.
 Pulmonary edema will develop in either case and is usually bloodstained.
 This leads to serious hypoxia.

 When cardiopulmonary resuscitation is required, the risk of neurological damage is similar to what you might observe in other cases of cardiac arrest.
-Hypothermia which is commonly associated with drowning might have a neuroprotective effect in some instances.
+Hypothermia is commonly associated with drowning and may have neuroprotective effect in some cases.

 Rescue and In-Water Resuscitation